 The business case to outsource via RFP is strongly supported by the Department's capabilities and experience in issuing RFPs to seek Providers who have not only the interest but also the capability to provide required services.
-The Department has contracted its residential services for over fifteen years, since 1994, and reports it currently operates six moderate-risk programs for boys and one moderate-risk program for girls.
+The Department has contracted its residential services since 1994 and reports it currently operates six moderate-risk programs for boys and one moderate-risk program for girls.